prototypemagic/django-projectbuilder/README.md

 ## Who is DPB for?

-Django programmers looking to do more coding and less config.
+Django programmers using a Unix-based OS looking to do more coding and less config.

-For those looking to enjoy convenient server deployments, note that the server scripts currently assume you're using Bash + virtualenv + virtualenvwrapper + Ubuntu + Apache.
+For those looking to enjoy convenient server deployments, note that the _server scripts_ currently assume you're using Bash + virtualenv + virtualenvwrapper + Ubuntu + Apache.
 We're working on reducing the number of dependencies.